Get Your Free COVID-19 Vaccine

 Vaccine Safety and Effectiveness

-Clinical trials involving tens of thousands of people for each vaccine have shown that the vaccines are extremely effective in preventing COVID-19 with no serious safety concerns.
+Clinical trials involving tens of thousands of people for each vaccine have shown that the vaccines are extremely effective in preventing serious illness from COVID-19 with no serious safety concerns.
 Side effects reported include a sore arm at the injection site, fatigue, headache, chills and fever.
 While side effects are sometimes higher than for a typical flu vaccine, they are lower in many ways than side effects from the leading vaccine to prevent shingles.

 Side effects are signs that a vaccine is working and are related to your immune system being stimulated to produce antibodies against infection.
 Side effects from vaccination are far less significant than health impacts from COVID-19.